paldhous/NICAR/2017/md_raw/r-to-javascript.md

 `smoothFactor` controls the extent to which the polygons are simplified.
 See what happens to the map if you replace `0.1` with `10`.
 Simplified polygons will load more quickly, but there's a tradeoff with the appearance of the map.
 Choose an appropriate value for your maps through trial and error.

-We can add circles for the quakes as a second data layer, and a legend, by extending the code as follows:
+We can add circles for the quakes as a second data layer by extending the code as follows:

 ```R
 # make choropleth map of seismic risk